-What is Divorce Mediation?
+What Is Divorce Mediation?

-In divorce mediation, we work with you to analyze your complete financial picture, including budgets, in order to help you come to sound financial agreements.
+In divorce mediation, I work with you to analyze your complete financial picture, including budgets, in order to help you come to sound financial agreements.
 This may include: characterizing and distributing marital assets; addressing liabilities and debt service; meeting your financial obligations, needs and goals going forward.

-With regard to parenting arrangements, we help you craft a structure, unique to your family, that allows each of you to develop and nurture your role as a parent.
+With regard to parenting arrangements, I help you craft a structure, unique to your family, that allows each of you to develop and nurture your role as a parent.
 The specific agreement you negotiate may include major decisions regarding how the children are raised, when they spend time with each of you and how they will be supported financially.

 How Does the Mediation Process Work?

-Where are the Sessions?
+Where Are the Sessions?

-What is the Role of the Mediators?
+What Is the Role of the Mediator?